Sunday, March 3, 2013

 starring: Ingrid Bolsø Berdal, Rolf Kristian Larsen, Tomas Alf Larsen

-Luckily for these kids, they spot an abandoned hotel in the middle of the mountains, apparently the home of the chased boy in the opening; With beds to sleep in, a stocked freezer and fire to warm them for the night, the group decided to stay in the night and get help when morning comes, or least until the snowstorm subsides.
-But one superglued wound and bickering couple later, the thought-to-be isolated motel didn't turned out to be that isolated before.
+With beds to sleep in, a stocked freezer and a warm fire for the night, the group decided to stay and plans to get help when morning comes or at least until the snowstorm subsides.
+But one superglued wound and bickering couple later, the thought-to-be isolated motel didn't turned out to be that isolated at all.
 Someone inside, armed with a pickaxe, isn't happy with their company.
 In fact, he has a point to make through with all of them, one swing and hit at a time...

 Bodycount: